hslzr/dnd/README.md

 # main tasks

-Fill out the seed with remaining classes, subclasses, backgrounds, and feats
+backgrounds and feats in seed

 Different methods of stat assignment